-Do you know your average breast size or you think that your current breast size is normal?
+Do you know your average breast size or do you think that your current breast size is normal?
 In this article, you will be given detailed information about it.

 Your Breasts Are Unique